 RICHARD W. DEKORTE PARK (LYNDHURST)

-• Open daily, 8 am to dusk
+• Open daily, 7 a.m. to dusk daily

 • Dogs must be leashed